 Anybody who is working in a role that supports pupils learning including teaching assistants learning support assistants and special needs assistants.

-You can progress to the Supporting Teaching and Learning in Schools Level 5 course.
-The College also offers a Foundation Degree in Education (Teaching Assistants) and a Foundation Degree in Early Childhood Studies.
-These are 5 year programmes delivered at the college part time.
+You can progress to the Supporting Teaching and Learning in Schools Level 3 course.
+The College also offers a Foundation Degree in Education (Teaching Assistants).
+This is a 2-year programme delivered at the college part-time.
 On completion of a Foundation Degree, it is possible to then 'top up' to gain a full BA (Hons) degree.
 Progression opportunities very much depend on what other qualifications you have.

 Support in the workplace